owenwienczkowski/owenwienczkowski/README.md

 I am Owen Wienczkowski, I am graduating from Penn State in May 2024 with a B.S. in Software Engineering and a Minor in Computer Science.

-Starting October 2025 I will be a graduate student at Durham University where I will be earning my Master's of Data Science.
+Starting Fall 2025 I will be a graduate student at Durham University where I will be earning my Master's of Data Science.

 My interests include deep learning and mathematics, primarily statistics.